Windows

 Olm creates a native tun interface.
 This usually requires sudo / admin permissions.
 Some notes:- Windows: Olm will run as a service.
 You can use the commands described Configure Client to manage it.
 You can use this to run it in the background if needed!

 - LXC containers: Need to be configured to allow tun access.
-See Tailscale’s guide.
+On Proxmox see below.

 - Linux: May require root privileges or specific capabilities to create tun interfaces.